Scotland: A Legacy of Cultural Achievement I & II

 B, L, D included

 Departures from the Glasgow or Edinburgh airports or the Highlands extension (see below).

-Optional Pre-tour Extension: The Scottish Highlands
+Optional Extension: The Scottish Highlands

 B, L, D included